07: Stans to Sachseln

 The Via Jacobi then follows a short asphalt section near Unteregg.

-Section 4: On the way to the hermitage of the good Saint Nicolas of Flüe.
+Section 4: Journey to the hermitage of the good Saint Nicholas of Flüe

 Overview of the route’s challenges: quite arduous, particularly within the Ranft valley, where the slopes are exceedingly steep.